 Which program should I refer to on contracts or invoices for Segregated or Identity Preserved (IP) products?

-For Segregated or Identity Preserved products you may also refer to “Rainforest Alliance”, regardless of the program.
+For Segregated or Identity Preserved products you may also refer to “Rainforest Alliance Certified”, regardless of the program.
 This has been allowed since January 1, 2021.

 Does this mean that within a “Rainforest Alliance” cocoa contract I can sell any remaining credits (UTZ Certified or 2017 RA SAS) to my customer?
 For instance, depending on what I have in stock at the moment when I need to deliver on the contract?

 For Segregated and Identity Preserved, in principle the wording on the contract allows this freedom.
-However, for Segregated and Identity Preserved cocoa, the customer will still be able to see the program associated with that cocoa in the Traceability Platform (UTZ Certified, 2017 RA SAS or 2020 RA SAS) and we strongly recommend that they be made aware of that upfront.
+However, for Segregated and Identity Preserved cocoa, the customer will still be able to see the program associated with that cocoa in the Traceability Platform (UTZ Certified, 2017 RA SAS or 2020 RA SAS) until the technical solution for Full Mutual Recognition is in place, and we strongly recommend that they be made aware of that upfront.

-For Mass Balance products everything will eventually be available to sell as Rainforest Alliance, which fully aligns with the contracts.
+For Mass Balance products everything will eventually be available to sell as Rainforest Alliance under Full Mutual Recognition, which fully aligns with the contracts.
 Please refer to the timelines above for further details.

 Will the cost be the same for all legacy volumes?
 How can I interchange UTZ for Rainforest Alliance when the costs are different?